 (WFRV) – School’s in for the fall semester, but what does going back to school look like during a global pandemic?

-Local 5 this Morning talked to some high school students, principals and other school officials to gain a better perspective on what a school day looks like in some local districts for the 2020 school year.
+Local 5 this Morning talked to a high school athletic director and a high school band director to gain a better perspective on what extra curricular activities look like for the 2020 school year.

 Check out the full segment below!